All posts

 How Training for a Marathon Led Me to Build RunPlan: A UX Case Study

 My name is Katya, I am a UX designer, and I love to run.
 In 2025, I set a goal that was both terrifying and beautiful: running the Amsterdam Marathon.
-Since the race coincided with my birthday, it felt like a powerful symbolic milestone.
+Since the race coincided with my birthday, it felt like a sign.

 The Problem: Great Plans, Poor Execution